-Muslims normally pay their Zakat in Ramadan.
+Muslims often pay their Zakat in Ramadan.
 The holy month is a sanctuary, in which good deeds and bad deeds alike weigh immeasurably more heavily.
 Zakat, Islam’s obligatory alms, demands that anyone with sufficient wealth must discharge a portion of it as a form of purification.
 It is a khass (specific) command, separate to the general encouragement to give in charity.
 This means that, like Salat (prayer), Hajj (pilgrimage), and Sawm (fasting), that the act of worship is only valid if carried out in its original form.
-(By contrast, a general command, like that to remember God, for example, would be fulfilled if someone remembered Him even in a language unknown to the early Muslims.)
+By contrast, a general command, like that to remember God, for example, would be fulfilled if someone remembered Him even in a language unknown to the early Muslims.

 The poor are entitled to our Zakat.
 And God Himself, Glory Be to Him, is the trustee of this entitlement.
 There are now online resources that make it much easier to correctly carry out this sacred obligation, and I will discuss them here.
 But it is critical that we first examine the problem so that we can guard against it as we all do our best to obey our Lord.

 Zakat is for the poor, the destitute, those who collect it, reconciling people´s hearts, freeing slaves, those in debt, spending in the Way of Allah, and travelers.
 It is a legal obligation from Allah.
 Allah is All-Knowing, All-Wise.